Contribution margin vs gross margin. This is a matter of great confusion among many accounting students. Most of them think they both are the same.

 Contribution margin is a measure of profitability that considers both sales and expenses.
 A company that has a low gross margin and high contribution margin is profitable but it is not necessarily a profitable business.
 Gross margin and contribution margin do not necessarily have the same meaning.

 - One point of difference between gross margin and contribution margin is that contribution margin is the sum of gross margin and fixed costs.

 - GM will appear in absorption costing income statement, while the contribution margin will appear in variable costing income statement.
-CM sometimes provides a better picture of profitability rather than CM.
+Contribution margin sometimes provides a better picture of profitability rather than gross margin.

 - Formula of gross margin is revenue less total manufacturing costs.
 Formula for contribution margin is revenue less all variable costs [Sales – variable costs].

-- GM is useful for financial reporting purpose while contribution margin serves the purpose of internal cost reporting purpose.
+- Gross margin is useful for financial reporting purpose while contribution margin serves the purpose of internal cost reporting purpose.
 It has nothing to do with statutory reporting requirements.

 It can be seen that both types of margins have their respective use according to the accounting department.

 Gross margin refers to the profitability of an entire business.
 It also includes the expenses for selling and marketing.
 It is the amount of money obtained from all the sales made by the business minus all its costs.
 It is calculated as the total revenue minus the total cost of sales.